 Value: $28 to $56 per airport visit

-Priority Pass is available on lots of credit cards now, and the Marriott Bonvoy Brilliant card has it, too.
+Priority Pass is available on lots of credit cards now, including the Marriott Bonvoy Brilliant card.
 With this membership, you can visit participating Priority Pass airport lounges across the world (there are more than 1,300).

 Global Entry or TSA PreCheck credit